index.html

 "Queerly-Shaped Things" (spring 2024)

-flag book printed on vellum, assembled, bound with white cotton thread.
+flag book printed on vellum, assembled, then sewn together with white cotton thread.
 4.25 x 2.75 x 0.25 inches.

 References & Further reading